nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java17.rst

 Change of Java Version
 ------------------------------

-Because the Java version set by default for blank projects is not Java17.
+Because the Java version set by default for blank projects is Java17.
 Modify the file as follows

 * pom.xml